 - Mitochondrial DNA is available at no additional charge.

-- Providers whose patients require quicker results may order phenotypically-driven, exome-based Regions of Interest where initial results are returned within 5 weeks (See the test menu for a complete listing of ROIs).
+- Providers whose patients require quicker results may order phenotypically-driven, exome-based Regions of Interest where results are returned in 8 - 11 weeks (See the test menu for a complete listing of ROIs).

 Additional Service Highlights

 - Reanalysis of a patient’s case is available and performed at no additional cost when the request is made within 2 years of the date the report was issued.